eLtronicsVilla/Opencv-Tutorial/README.md

 # Opencv-Tutorial
-Opencv python Tutorial covers all basics
+Opencv python and CPP Tutorial covers all basics